zooxo/desk15/README.md

 This software is protected by the BSD 3 Clause Licence and copyright (c) 2025 by deetee.
 All rights reserved.

 ____________________

 PREAMBLE
 ____________________

-The HP-15c was probably the most versatile scientific calculator.
-Similar to DESK42 (for the DM42) DESK15 offers an alternative firmware for the DM15C/DM15L replica of Swissmicros with a suite of some applications like a complex number calculator, a spreadsheet, a symbolic and a tabletop calculator.
+The HP-15c was probably the most simple butversatile scientific calculator.
+Similar to DESK42 (for the DM42) DESK15 offers an alternative firmware for the DM15/DM15L replica of Swissmicros with a suite of some applications like a complex number calculator, a spreadsheet, a symbolic and a tabletop calculator.

 See more at: github.com/zooxo/desk15